 Check local florists or party supply stores for helium tank rentals, According to eHow Contributor Jenny Rae Armstrong, “Helium tanks range in capacity from 50 to 285 cubic feet.
 It takes 1 cubic foot of helium to inflate a 14-inch balloon.
 So if you need 120 14-inch balloons, rent a 120-cubic-foot tank.”

-You can also buy helium tanks from companies like HeliumSupplies.com or BalloonsandHelium.com, which sells a variety of different sizes of tanks, regulators, valves, replacement parts and more.
+Furthermore, you can buy helium tanks from companies like HeliumSupplies.com or BalloonsandHelium.com.
+Suppliers such as theres typically sell a variety of different sizes of tanks, regulators, valves, replacement parts and more.

-To buy wholesale balloons, including latex, foil and balloon accessories like ribbon and weights, compare prices at WholesaleBalloons.com or wholesale distributor BalloonsNMore.com.
-We have also compiled a resource list of product packaging suppliers.
+In addition, you can buy wholesale balloons, including latex, foil and balloon accessories like ribbon and weights.
+Compare prices at WholesaleBalloons.com or wholesale distributor BalloonsNMore.com.
+Plus, we have compiled a resource list of product packaging suppliers.

 Getting Customers for a Balloon Business